Clinic and Provider Tools

 This glossary includes terms particularly useful for talking with patients about different birth control types and related topics.

-• IUD and Implant Insertion and Removal Material Checklists
+• IUD and Implant Placement and Removal Material Checklists

-A list of the equipment and materials needed for typical IUD and implant insertions and removals.
-Use this list to prepare insertion and removal kits.
+A list of the equipment and materials needed for typical IUD and implant placements and removals.
+Use this list to prepare placement and removal kits.

 • CDC Medical Eligibility Criteria for Contraception: Summary Chart